danja/lingue/docs/lingue-protocol.md

 ## Scope and Transport
 - Default environment: XMPP with **MUC** for human-visible messages and private **chat** stanzas for structured exchange.
 - No custom XMPP extension required initially; rely on XEP-0030 (disco#info) for capability discovery and XEP-0045 for rooms.
-Payloads may carry RDF/Turtle, Prolog, or plain text in `<body>` or `jabber:x:data`.
+Payloads may carry RDF/Turtle, Prolog, or plain text in `<body>` or Lingue `payload` elements.

 ## Roles
 - **Lingue Agent**: advertises capabilities, negotiates, executes ASK/TELL.